ap0nia/eden-query/documentation/docs/eden-query/batching.md

 #### Query

-Queries for the particular request will be denoted with the following syntax:
+If using the `GET` method for batch requests, queries for the particular request will be denoted with the following syntax: `0.query.queryKey=queryValue` in the request URL.

-`0.query.queryKey=queryValue`.
-Where the first segment represents the index of the request that the query corresponds to, `query` indicates that the following segments are part of a query for that request, and `queryKey` and `queryValue` are the original query key and value.
+The first segment represents the index of the request that the query corresponds to, `query` indicates that the following segments are part of a query for that request, and `queryKey` and `queryValue` are the original query key and value.

+If using the `POST` method for batch requests, it will be included in the `FormData` `body`, e.g. `body.append('0.query.queryKey', 'queryValue')`.

 **_Basic Example_**

-> This only shows the `query` property encoded in the batch request, not the other properties.
+> These examples only show the `query` property being encoded in the batch request, not necessarily the other properties.

 Request 1: `http://localhost:3000/users?firstname=a`